 During another presentation, again another person came up.
 “Someone just came up and grabbed it.”
 “You saw them do it?”
 “Yeah, they weren’t even in the line, they just went right up to it.”
 “Great… of these nights,” I thought to myself.
-This time, the Questar’s tube had been moved to where tube was oriented as if the perp was trying to look through the tube, thinking the TUBE was the eyepiece.
+This time, the Questar’s tube had been moved and was oriented as if the perp was trying to look through the tube, thinking the TUBE was the eyepiece.
 Not only that, I noticed the wheel locks to the tripod had been loosened. and the scope was no longer polar aligned!
 “How did this person manage to figure that out?!”
-It took a while to get the Questar fixed and focused, but in the process there were a few people who missed out on their view of the second telescope.
+It took a while to get the Questar fixed and focused, but in the process there were a few people who missed out on their view through the second telescope.

 It just goes to show you that a lot can happen in such a short time if you’re not careful.
 Frustrated, I told a few people jokingly, “if you see this person touching another telescope, please punch him for me!”

 People grabbing the telescopes is not magically going to stop.
 If you own a telescope, or operate one, then you know exactly what this article is talking about!